Powerlearnproject/se-day1-assignment-Tobinyi/README.md

 - Collaboration and feedback: Frequent collaboration between the development team and stakeholders ensures that the product evolves according to the user’s needs.

 Disadvantages:
-[18:10, 2/25/2025] ChatGPT: - Less predictability: Since Agile is adaptive, it can be harder to predict timelines, costs, and resource allocation upfront.
+- Less predictability: Since Agile is adaptive, it can be harder to predict timelines, costs, and resource allocation upfront.
 - Scope creep: Because requirements can evolve continuously, there’s a risk of the project growing beyond its original scope without proper management.
 - Requires experienced teams: Agile relies heavily on team autonomy and collaboration, requiring highly skilled and motivated teams.